GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

-From Figure~\ref{fig:prism_fit} and Table~\ref{tab:fluxes}, one can see several Fe lines are potentially detected in the PRISM spectrum.
-The most significant detection is in \fexiv$\lambda 5303$, which, however, is blended with \cav$\lambda 5309$.
-We note that this blend has already been reported as marginally detected in the JWST/NIRSpec G395H spectrum by \citet{ubler2023a}.
 Due to the high ionization potential of $\rm Fe^{12+}$, \fexiv$\lambda 5303$ is classified as a coronal line that arises from a highly ionized and dense region of the AGN.
 Another coronal line frequently observed in AGNs is \fevii$\lambda 6087$.
-Due to the similar ionization potentials of $\rm Fe^{5+}$ and $\rm Ne^{3+}$ and the similar critical densities of \fevii$\lambda 6087$ and \nev$\lambda 3426$, their ratio is a useful diagnostic of the Fe abundance in AGNs.
-In GS\_3073, however, we did not detect \nev$\lambda 3426$.
-Thus, we calculated a $3\sigma$ upper limit on the flux ratio of \nev$\lambda 3426$/\fevii$\lambda 6087$ and used this to estimate the abundance ratio of Ne/Fe.
+Due to the similar ionization potentials of $\rm Fe^{5+}$ \redtxt{($98.985\pm 0.015$ eV)} and $\rm Ne^{3+}$ \redtxt{($97.1900\pm 0.0025$ eV)}, \redtxt{$\rm Fe^{6+}$ ($124.9671\pm 0.0025$ eV) and $\rm Ne^{4+}$ ($126.247\pm 0.012$ eV) \citep[from the National Institute of Standards and Technology Atomic Spectra Database,][]{NIST_ASD}}, and the similar critical densities of \fevii$\lambda 6087$ \redtxt{($4.46\times 10^7~{\rm cm^{-3}}$)} and \nev$\lambda 3426$ \redtxt{($1.90\times 10^7~{\rm cm^{-3}}$)}, their ratio is a useful diagnostic of the Fe abundance in AGNs.
+In GS\_3073, however, we did not detect \nev$\lambda 3426$\footnote{The non-detection of \nev\ seems common in the current JWST-identified low-luminosity AGN sample, no matter being type-1 or type-2 \citep[e.g.,][]{maiolino2023b,scholtz2023}.
+While such a lack of \nev\ might not be unexpected based on the analyses of \citet{cleri_n53_2023}, the implication of this result requires more quantitative analyses and is beyond the scope of this work.}.
+Thus, we calculated a $3\sigma$ upper limit on the flux ratio of \nev$\lambda 3426$/\fevii$\lambda 6087$ and used this to estimate the abundance ratio of Ne/Fe. \redtxt{A complicating factor here is the contamination from \cav$\lambda 6087$, whose strength is roughly fixed to be 1/5 of \cav$\lambda 5303$ as they have the same upper level.
+In AGNs with coronal line detections, \cav$\lambda 6087$ is usually much weaker compared to \fevii$\lambda 6087$ \citep[e.g.,][]{rose2015}.
+This can be understood as Ca is more significantly depleted onto dust grains compared to Fe, as inferred from the observations of the ISM in the Galaxy \citep[e.g.,][]{crinklaw_ca_1994}.
+Regardless, we consider below two extreme cases where the 5303 \AA blend is dominated by \fexiv$\lambda 5303$ and \cav$\lambda 5309$, respectively.
+In the latter case, \fevii$\lambda 6087$ would have a flux of $1.6\pm 0.9\times 10^{-19}~{\rm erg/s/cm^2}$ for the $0.3^{''}$-PRISM extraction, thus no longer significantly detected.
+We use the following equation to estimate the $3\sigma$ upper limit of the flux ratio \nev$\lambda 3426$/\fevii$\lambda 6087$

+where we have replaced the mean of $F_{\rm [NeV]}$ using the $1\sigma$ formal uncertainty as a conservative estimation, and the fluxes are corrected for dust attenuation as described in Section~\ref{subsec:dust_att}. }